craftcms/gatsby-source-craft/README.md

 If you’re new to Gatsby, be sure to read up on how to [build a site using source plugins](https://www.gatsbyjs.com/tutorial/part-five/).

 Once data from *any* source, including Craft CMS, is converted into Gatsby data nodes, you’ll query those data nodes against Gatsby’s internal storage rather than the originating source.
 In this case that means the GraphQL queries you write in your Gatsby components will query Gatsby’s data nodes and not the Craft CMS GraphQL API.

+Once everything’s cached on this first run, subsequent builds will apply delta changes and be much faster.
+(If Craft’s project config is changed or you run `gatsby clean`, the entire site will be sourced again.)

 #### Applying Directives and Craft-Specific Filtering